How To Choose The Best Puppy Name for Your New Little Boy or Girl Cocker!

-Finding cute puppy names is easy, but which one is best for your new little Cocker?
-Discover seven top tips to help you choose your puppy's name.
+Finding cute puppy names is easy, but which one is best for your new little Cocker, and how do you choose one that's perfect for your little girl or boy?

-Essential Tips for Naming Your Puppy
+Essential Tips for Choosing Your Puppy's Name

 Choosing puppy names is always exciting, and because the name you pick will

 stay with your Cocker Spaniel throughout his or her lifetime, you won't want to simply pick the first one that comes to mind, you'll probably want to give it some careful thought.

 In the past, puppies were given names that reflected their particular characteristics, such as Spot (a spotty dog), Rover (always wandering and roving around the block), Blackie (erm, a black coat perhaps?) or Patch (yes, you guessed it, a coat with patches of colour!).

 Today, however, puppies have names that are a little more cosmopolitan and sophisticated!